mendezVKI/SPICY_VKI/paper/paper.md

     corresponding: true # (This is how to denote the corresponding author)
     affiliation: 1
 affiliations:
- - name: the von Karman Institute for Fluid Dynamics (VKI), Rhode St. Genese, 1640, Belgium
+ - name: The von Karman Institute for Fluid Dynamics (VKI), Rhode St. Genese, 1640, Belgium
    index: 1

 date: 16 June 2023